- Home

-Rising mortgage rates over the past year coupled with the cost of living crisis have made it harder for people to borrow as much as they could previously.
+Rising mortgage rates over the past year coupled with the cost of living crisis have made it harder for people to borrow as much as they could previously, although there are signs that things are starting to improve.

-Some lenders have also tightened up their affordability criteria to reduce the chances of accepting borrowers who may struggle to make mortgage repayments going forward, with steep energy bills and food costs eating up a significant proportion of our monthly incomes.
+This is despite the fact that recent months have seen some lenders tighten up their affordability criteria to reduce the chances of accepting borrowers who may struggle to make mortgage repayments going forward, with steep energy bills and food costs continuing to eat up a significant proportion of our monthly incomes.
 Read more about this in our article What does inflation mean for my money?

-For example, Santander changed the way it calculates how much it’s willing to lend in the wake of September’s mini-Budget, which threw the mortgage market into turmoil.
+For example, Santander changed the way it calculates how much it’s willing to lend in the wake of Kwasi Kwarteng’s disastrous mini-Budget in September 2021, which threw the mortgage market into turmoil.
 Other major lenders such as HSBC, Barclays, Lloyds and NatWest have also amended their affordability criteria too.
-Affordability calculations are used to work out how much a borrower can afford to repay given their personal circumstances, and to test whether they could still meet repayments if greater pressure was placed on their finances, such as further interest rate rises.
+Affordability calculations are used to work out how much a borrower can afford to repay given their personal circumstances, and to test whether they could still meet repayments if greater pressure was placed on their finances.

 Changes to Santander’s process included factoring in the impact of rising household bills and tax increases on applicants’ outgoings.
 Fortunately, though, the lender has relaxed its so-called “stress test” interest rate since the mortgage market stabilised.
 The stress test is designed to check that a borrower can afford to pay higher repayments if interest rates rise.